MGoibert/TDA_for_adv_robustness/README.md

 To launch the detection experiments, there are three main scripts

 * `tda/experiments/lid/lid_binary.py` to launch the LID detector
-* `tda/experiments/mahalanobis/mahalanobis_binary.py` to launc the Mahalanobis detector
+* `tda/experiments/mahalanobis/mahalanobis_binary.py` to launch the Mahalanobis detector
 * `tda/experiments/ours/our_binary.py` to launch our detector

 Some arguments are common to all scripts, some others are specific (hyperparameters of the methods).